 As a socially and computationally inflected cognitive scientist, I study human decision behavior in complex social environments.
-My works attends either to computational approaches to institutional analysis or to the cognitive science of strategic behavior.
+I focus on computational approaches to institutional analysis and the cognitive science of strategic behavior.
 In practice, I work back and forth between data science, behavioral experiments, and modeling.

-I am presently a Postdoctoral Fellow at Dartmouth College’s interdisciplinary William H. Neukom Institute for Computational Science.
-Before Dartmouth, I was a postdoctoral researcher at Disney Research, a part of Walt Disney Imagineering, where I applied my expertise to both theoretical and practical questions about engineered social systems.
-In 2013, I earned a Ph.D. in Cognitive Science and Informatics at Indiana University.
-I earned my B.A. in Cognitive Science from UC Berkeley in 2004.
+I am an Assistant Professor at the University of California, Davis in the Department of Communication, where I am in the Computational Communication group.
+I am also a Neukom Fellow at Dartmouth College’s interdisciplinary William H. Neukom Institute for Computational Science.
+Before academia, I was at Disney Research, a part of Walt Disney Imagineering, where I applied my expertise to both theoretical and practical questions about engineered social systems.
+I earned a Ph.D. in Cognitive Science and Informatics at Indiana University in 2013, and my B.A. in Cognitive Science from the University of California, Berkeley in 2004.

 Computational approaches to institutional analysis

 … and, eventually, the science of helping them craft themselves.

 What is even harder than preventing the Tragedy of the Commons?
 Preventing the Tragedy of the Commons in a population of cognitively immature and totally anonymous users.
 That is how a multiplayer video game servers can advance our understanding of human cooperation and self-governance.
 Many game servers are owned and operated by the players themselves.
 These amateur administrators must overcome a bundle of collective action problems, including fostering activity, building trust, managing vandals, and paying for bandwidth.
 By evaluating the governance decisions of tens of thousands of such servers, we can develop a better understanding of effective social and institutional design.
 We can also support a generation of young people who are making themselves conversant in the art of designing better societies.